Lat 8° 48' 16S Long 148° 18' 32E Girua Airfield is located at an elevation of 286' at Girua to the east of the Girua River to the west.

 58th FG, 69th FS (P-47) Brisbane Dec 29, 1943 - April 2, 1944 Saidor

 During 2014-2016 an Asia Development Bank funded the repair and expansion of the runway and construction of a new airport terminal building.
+The new terminal was officially opened during a visit by Prime Miniter Peter O'Neill in March 2018.

 National Airport Corporation (NAC) - Girua Airport